 Know your airline's travel requirements.
 Also be aware of travel advisories for where you are going, since these can change often.
 For the most current information, see the CDC travel information.

 Tips for making air travel safer and more comfortable

 Carry medicines in your carry-on luggage.
 Keep all medicines in their original bottles.
-Before you leave, talk with your doctor whether you should change medicine dosing, particularly if you will be crossing time zones and your eating and sleeping schedules will change.
+Before you leave, talk with your doctor about whether you should change medicine dosing, particularly if you will be crossing time zones and your eating and sleeping schedules will change.
 Be sure to bring enough medicines that will last longer than the planned trip in case you have any delays along the way.

-If you have diabetes, epilepsy, or any other chronic condition which could need emergency medical attention, carry a notification and ID card with you.
+If you have diabetes, epilepsy, or any other chronic condition that could need emergency medical attention, carry a notification and ID card with you.
 Have the name and phone number of your healthcare provider with you, as well as a list with names and dosages of all your medicines.
-Call the Transportation Security Administration (TSA) at least 72 hours before your flight if you will need special assistance at security screening checkpoints.
+Call the Transportation Security Administration (TSA) at least 72 hours before your flight if you will need special help at security screening checkpoints.

-Be sure to drink plenty of nonalcoholic, decaffeinated beverages, and water to prevent dehydration.
+Be sure to drink plenty of nonalcoholic, decaffeinated beverages and water to prevent dehydration.
 Remember, the air in airplanes is very dry.